features

 donation-img

-Turn Your Compassion Into Action - Donate for Giving Tuesday Today!
+Turn Your Compassion Into Action - Donate Today!

 Since 1932, tens of thousands of animals have come to rely on the Humane Society of Ventura County (HSVC) as a safe haven.
 We are thankful for our community partners, volunteers, and donors who offer their time and resources to help us continue making a difference in the lives of animals in need.
 Join us in our mission by making a donation today.
 Through your actions and support, the HSVC will continue promoting the health, safety, welfare, compassionate care, and protection of all animals.